domvm/domvm/README.md

 el("input", {oninput: filter});
 ```

+**Fancy** listeners are executed by a proxy handler and offer additonal features:

+- Can handle event delegation
+- Can pass through additional arguments
+- Will invoke global and vm-level `onevent` callbacks
+- Will call `e.preventDefault()` & `e.stopPropagation()` if `false` is returned

-**Fancy** listeners can do much more and are defined by a hash, an array or a hash of arrays.
-These listeners receive the following arguments: `(...args, e, node, vm, data)`.
+They're defined by a hash, an array or a hash of arrays and receive these arguments: `(...args, e, node, vm, data)`.

 Listeners defined by a hash are used for event delegation: